matomo-org/matomo-log-analytics/README.md

 * If you are importing Netscaler log files, make sure to specify the `--iis-time-taken-secs` option.
 Netscaler stores the time-taken field in seconds while most other formats use milliseconds.
 Using this option will ensure that the log importer interprets the field correctly.

+* Some log formats can't be detected automatically as they would conflict with other formats.
+In order to import those logfiles make sure to specify the `--log-format-name` option.
+  Those log formats are: OVH

 ## How to import your logs automatically every day?